-Out the front of the National Mosque there are a few food vans and stalls that have set up.
-Since it’s around lunch time, we decide this is an excellent place to find some food.
-I choose nasi kukus ayam goreng kunyit, which is basically tumeric chicken with rice.
+Out the front of the National Mosque, there are a few food vans and stalls that have been set up.
+Since it’s around lunchtime, we decide this is an excellent place to find some food.
+I choose nasi kukus ayam goreng kunyit, which is basically turmeric chicken with rice.

 Time: 1 hour.

 After lunch, we walk the ten minutes to the Butterfly Park in Kuala Lumpur.
 Unfortunately, this is all uphill, so Amy wasn’t exactly thrilled by this walk!

 We reach the entrance and pay $37 MYR (2018) to go inside.
 The entrance to the Butterfly Park isn’t much to look at, but wow, once inside we are in awe.